 I had a falling out with Robert the Telepathic Gila Monster.
-We had been sharing thoughts amenably until I unwisely mentioned Yuval Harrari's book on the next stage of human evolution, Homo Deus (recommended by my friend D.L.- see link below) where we'll be gods.
-Robert told me gila monsters attained this "godhood" long ago without the fanfare humans need, which I was willing to accept, but then he asserted that humans could not attain "godhood"- or as he called it, "awareness"- because we're too fucked up and don't want to be aware anyway.
+We had been sharing thoughts amenably until I unwisely mentioned Yuval Harrari's book on the next stage of human evolution, Homo Deus, recommended by my friend D.L. (see "Lasken's Log" at https://laskenlog.blogspot.com/ -sorry, links aren't working on this page) which predicts that in the near future, in our command of ourselves and our environment, we'll be godlike.
+Robert told me gila monsters attained this "godhood," or "awareness" as he calls it, long ago without the fanfare humans require, which I was willing to accept, but then he asserted that humans could not attain godhood because we're too fucked up and don't want to be aware anyway.

 "What do you mean we don't want to be aware?"
 I asked, "What else would we want?"

 "What else?
 You want to have sex with each other night and day."
-Robert has learned a lot about humans from me.
+Robert has learned a lot about humans.
 "At least gilas have a season for mating and male combat.
 You have one season: mating and male combat."

 "So what?
-I'm telling you we humans are evolving out of this.
-We'll be able to modify our physiology with a limited mating season, and with the free time we'll evolve."
+As I've told you, we humans are evolving out of this.
+Soon we'll be able to modify our physiology with a limited mating season, and with the free time we'll evolve."

 "As if!"
 Robert snorted, "If you're any indication, I won't hold my breath."

 I was suddenly weary of Robert's superior species routine.
-I needed a break from him and the familiar human conversations at the Family Dollar Store, so I decided to spend the weekend in San Diego.
-I booked a cheap hotel on the waterfront for Friday night, filled my 2007 Camry and set out.
+I needed a break from him and the familiar human conversations at the Family Dollar Store, so I decided to spend that night in San Diego.
+I booked a cheap hotel on the waterfront, filled my 2007 Camry and set out.

 The trek began on the lonely 138, hugging the desert foothills of the San Gabriel Mountains, then turned south on the 15 through Cajon Pass, to San Bernadino and on to San Diego.
 It was about 5:15pm when I checked in.